KibosJ/Education-WIM-Servicing/Root_Folders/README.md

 # Root Folders
-Put any folder here you want on the root OS drive
+Put any folders here you want on the root OS drive